-murdered by a Christian mob in 415.

-Ran \ ( $\varepsilon$ Eri) - Ran is the Norse goddess of the sea, who stirs up the waves and captures sailors with her net.

-AEgir \ ( $\varepsilon$ Eri b) - Ægir is Ran's husband, the personified god of the ocean. Ægir and Ran both represent the Jotuns who reign in the outer Universe; together they had nine daughters.

-Tadmor \ ( $\gamma$ Cep b) - Ancient Semitic name and modern Arabic name for the city of Palmyra, a UNESCO World Heritage Site.

-Dagon ( $\alpha$ PsA b) - Dagon was a Semitic deity, often represented as half-man, half-fish.

-Tonatiuh (HD 104985) - Tonatiuh was the Aztec god of the Sun.

-Meztli (HD 104985 b) - Meztli was the Aztec goddess of the Moon.

-Ogma \ (HD 149026) - Ogma was a deity of eloquence, writing, and great physical strength in the Celtic mythologies of Ireland and Scotland, and may be related to the Gallo-Roman deity Ogmios.

-Smertrios (HD 149026 b) - Smertrios was a Gallic deity of war.

-Intercrus (HD 81688) - Intercrus means between the legs in Latin style, referring to the star's position in the constellation Ursa Major.

-Arkas (HD 81688 b) - Arkas was the son of Callisto (Ursa Major) in Greek mythology.

-Cervantes ( $\mu$ Ara) - Miguel de Cervantes Saavedra (1547-1616) was a famous Spanish writer and author of "El Ingenioso Hidalgo Don Quixote de la Mancha".

-Quijote ( $\mu$ Ara b) - Lead fictional character from CERVANTES's "El Ingenioso Hidalgo Don Quixote de la Mancha".

-Dulcinea ( $\mu$ Ara c) - Fictional character and love interest of Don Quijote (or Quixote) in CERVANTES's "El Ingenioso Hidalgo Don Quixote de la Mancha".

-Rocinante ( $\mu$ Ara d) - Fictional horse of Don Quijote in CERVANTES's "El Ingenioso Hidalgo Don Quixote de la Mancha".

-Sancho ( $\mu$ Ara e) - Fictional squire of Don Quijote in CERVANTES's "El Ingenioso Hidalgo Don Quixote de la Mancha".

-Thestias \ ( $\beta$ Gem b) - Thestias is the patronym of Leda and her sister Althaea, the daughters of Thestius.
-Leda was a Greek queen, mother of Pollux and of his twin Castor, and of Helen and Clytemnestra.

-Lich (PSR B1257+12) - Lich is a fictional undead creature known for controlling other undead creatures with magic.

-Draugr (PSR B1257+12 b) - Draugr refers to undead creatures in Norse mythology.

-Poltergeist (PSR B1257+12 c) - Poltergeist is a name for supernatural beings that create physical disturbances, from German for noisy ghost.

-Phobetor (PSR B1257+12 d) - Phobetor is a Greek mythological deity of nightmares, the son of Nyx, the primordial deity of night.

-Titawin (υ And) - Titawin (also known as Medina of Tetouan) is a settlement in northern Morocco and UNESCO World Heritage Site.
-Historically it was an important point of contact between two civilizations (Spanish and Arab) and two continents (Europe and Africa) after the 8th century.

-Saffar (v And b) - Saffar is named for ABU AL-QASIM AHMED IBN-ABD ALLAH IBN-OMAR AL GHAFIQI IBN- AL-SAFFAR, who taught arithmetic, geometry, and astronomy in 11th century Cordova in Andalusia (modern Spain), and wrote an influential treatise on the uses
+- Hypatia (t Dra b) Hypatia was a famous Greek astronomer, mathematician, and philosopher.
+She was head of the Neo-Platonic school at Alexandria in the early 5th century, until murdered by a Christian mob in 415. - Ran \ ( $\varepsilon$ Eri) Ran is the Norse goddess of the sea, who stirs up the waves and captures sailors with her net. - AEgir \ ( $\varepsilon$ Eri b) Ægir is Ran's husband, the personified god of the ocean. Ægir and Ran both represent the Jotuns who reign in the outer Universe; together they had nine daughters. - Tadmor \ (γ Cep b) Ancient Semitic name and modern Arabic name for the city of Palmyra, a UNESCO World Heritage Site. - Dagon ( $\alpha$ PsA b) Dagon was a Semitic deity, often represented as half-man, half-fish. - Tonatiuh (HD 104985) Tonatiuh was the Aztec god of the Sun. - Meztli (HD 104985 b) Meztli was the Aztec goddess of the Moon. - Ogma \ (HD 149026) Ogma was a deity of eloquence, writing, and great physical strength in the Celtic mythologies of Ireland and Scotland, and may be related to the Gallo-Roman deity $Ogmios^{25}$ . - Smertrios (HD 149026 b) Smertrios was a Gallic deity of war. - Intercrus (HD 81688) Intercrus means between the legs in Latin style, referring to the star's position in the constellation Ursa Major. - Arkas (HD 81688 b) Arkas was the son of Callisto (Ursa Major) in Greek mythology. - Cervantes ( $\mu$ Ara) Miguel de Cervantes Saavedra (1547-1616) was a famous Spanish writer and author of "El Ingenioso Hidalgo Don Quixote de la Mancha". - Quijote ( $\mu$ Ara b) Lead fictional character from Cervantes's "El Ingenioso Hidalgo Don Quixote de la Mancha". - Dulcinea ( $\mu$ Ara c) Fictional character and love interest of Don Quijote (or Quixote) in Cervantes's "El Ingenioso Hidalgo Don Quixote de la Mancha". - Rocinante ( $\mu$ Ara d) Fictional horse of Don Quijote in Cervantes's "El Ingenioso Hidalgo Don Quixote de la Mancha". - Sancho ( $\mu$ Ara e) Fictional squire of Don Quijote in Cervantes's "El Ingenioso Hidalgo Don Quixote de la Mancha". - Thestias \ ( $\beta$ Gem b) Thestias is the patronym of Leda and her sister Althaea, the daughters of Thestius.
+Leda was a Greek queen, mother of Pollux and of his twin Castor, and of Helen and Clytemnestra. - Lich (PSR B1257+12) Lich is a fictional undead creature known for controlling other undead creatures with magic. - Draugr (PSR B1257+12 b) Draugr refers to undead creatures in Norse mythology. - Poltergeist (PSR B1257+12 c) Poltergeist is a name for supernatural beings that create physical disturbances, from German for noisy ghost. - Phobetor (PSR B1257+12 d) Phobetor is a Greek mythological deity of nightmares, the son of Nyx, the primordial deity of night. - Titawin (v And) Titawin (also known as Medina of Tetouan) is a settlement in northern Morocco and UNESCO World Heritage Site.
+Historically it was an important point of contact between two civilizations (Spanish and Arab) and two continents (Europe and Africa) after the 8th century. - Saffar (v And b) Saffar is named for Abu al-Qasim Ahmed Ibn-Abd Allah Ibn-Omar al Ghafiqi

-&lt;sup>22Note the typographical difference between Ægir and Aegir, the Norwegian transliteration.
+$^{24}$ Note the typographical difference between Ægir and Aegir, the Norwegian transliteration.
 The same name, with the spelling Aegir, has been attributed to one of Saturn's satellites, discovered in 2004.

-&lt;sup>23Ogmios is a name already attributed to an asteroid.
+&lt;sup>25Ogmios is a name already attributed to an asteroid.

-&lt;sup>24The original proposed name Leda is already attributed to an asteroid and to one of Jupiter's satellites.
+&lt;sup>26The original proposed name Leda is already attributed to an asteroid and to one of Jupiter's satellites.
 The name Althaea is also attributed to an asteroid.